 Practicum in Personal Training

-This course is designed for students to obtain experience leading safe and effective exercise programs with clients one-on-one.
-CR/NC Only.
-Prerequisites: HSC 205, 308, 420, 421
+This course is designed for students to obtain experience developing and conducting safe and effective exercise testing and training programs with clients one-on-one.
+CR/NC only.
+Prerequisite: HSC 421.

 Health Fitness Program Administration/Management

 This course will prepare students to work in health fitness settings organizing, administering and supervising programs for apparently healthy individuals or those with controlled risks.
-Prerequisites: HSC 420, HSC 421.
+Prerequisites: HSC 308.

 Exercise Science Fitness Internship